On learning Whittle index policy for restless bandits with scalable regret: Numerical examples

-The plots for Environment~A are shown in Fig.~\ref{fig:reg-AT} and Fig.~\ref{fig:reg-AQ}.
-The sub-plots~(a) show that the regret is increasing in time and increasing in the number of arms.
-The sub-plots~(b) show that the regret essentially scales as $\sqrt{T}$ with time.
-Note that for larger values of~$T$, the plot of $\mathcal{R}(T)/\sqrt{T}$ has not yet converged to a straight line, but it is clear that these curves are upper bounded by a constant.
-The sub-plots~(c) show that the regret scales as $n^{1.5}$ with the number of arms.
+The plots for Environment~A is shown in Fig.~\ref{fig:reg-AT}.
+The sub-plot~(a) shows that the regret essentially scales as $\sqrt{T}$ with time.
+The sub-plots~(b) show that the regret scales as $n^{1.5}$ with the number of arms.
 Thus, the results are consistent with regret bounds of Theorem~\ref{thm:lipschitz}.

-The plots for Environment~B are shown in Fig.~\ref{fig:reg-BT} and Fig.~\ref{fig:reg-BQ}.
-The behavior of sub-plots~(a) and~(b) are the same as for Environment~A. The sub-plot~(c) shows that the regret scales linearly with the number of arms.
-Note that in this environment, $m$ is not changing with $n$.
-Hence, the results are consistent with the results of Theorem~\ref{thm:main} show that the regret is increasing in time and increasing in the number of arms.
-The sub-plots~(b) show that the regret scales approximately as $\sqrt{T}$ with time.
-Note that for larger values of~$T$, the plot of $\mathcal{R}(T)/\sqrt{T}$ has not yet converged to a straight line, but it is clear that these curves are upper bounded by a constant.
-The sub-plots~(c) show that the regret scales as $n^{1.5}$ with the number of arms.
-Thus, the results are consistent with regret bounds of Theorem~\ref{thm:lipschitz}.
+The plots for Environment~B is shown in Fig.~\ref{fig:reg-BQ}.
+The behavior of sub-plots~(a) and~(c) is the same as for Environment~A. Note that for larger values of~$T$, the plot of $\mathcal{R}(T)/\sqrt{T}$ has not yet converged to a straight line, but it is clear that these curves are upper bounded by a constant.
+The sub-plot~(b) shows that the regret scales linearly with the number of arms.
+Note that in this case since $m = n-1$, Theorem~\ref{thm:main} suggests that the regret should scale as $n^{1.5}$ (see Remark~\ref{rem:scaling}) and the result is consistent with the theorem.

-Note that even though no regret analysis of the QWI algorithm for RBs is presented in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi}, the above experiment suggests that empirically the performance of QWI has similar features as RB-TSDE.
-However, unlike the QWI, RB-TSDE does not require any hyper-parameter tuning.
-Moreover, RB-TSDE has an order of magnitude lower regret than QWI.
+Note that even though no regret analysis of the \texttt{QWI} algorithm for RBs is presented in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi}, the above experiment suggests that empirically the performance of \texttt{QWI} has similar features as \texttt{RB-TSDE}.
+However, unlike the \texttt{QWI}, \texttt{RB-TSDE} does not require any hyper-parameter tuning.
+Moreover, \texttt{RB-TSDE} has an order of magnitude lower regret than \texttt{QWI}.